bilal-azam/SkillShareHub/README.md

 8. RatingItem: Display individual rating items on a user's profile.
 9. RatingList: A list component to display all ratings for a user, encapsulating multiple RatingItem components.

+## Error Handling

+### Server-Side
+All server routes are wrapped with `try-catch` blocks to handle any potential errors.
+If an unhandled exception occurs, it is caught by the global error handler, which logs the error and sends a generic error message to the client.

+### Client-Side
+On the client side, all API calls are wrapped in `try-catch` blocks to capture and handle errors.
+The application uses `react-toastify` to provide users with feedback, displaying success messages when operations are completed successfully and error messages when they fail.

 ## Matching Algorithm
 The matching algorithm ranks users based on the relevance of their skills to the search query.
 Users with skills that closely match the query and have a higher proficiency level are ranked higher.